 Courses in this domain ground students in the psychoanalytic, Jungian, and archetypal lineages of depth psychology.
-In addition, connections are made across time and cultures to traditions that reconnect psyche and soma as we explore the ways that new developments in neuroscience challenge and affirm the understandings of somatic depth psychology.
+In addition, connections are made to the interdisciplinary field of somatic studies as we explore the ways that new developments in neuroscience challenge and affirm the understandings of somatic depth psychology.

 Introduction to Depth Psychology